Skip to main content

 Sustainability

-Our strategic priorities for business and investment in Bristol are focused on supporting businesses to recover from the COVID-19 pandemic.
-At the same time, we are promoting digital innovation, action to become a carbon neutral and climate resilient city – including investment in the low carbon sector – and attracting new and established businesses into the region.
+Bristol is leading by example in taking action on climate change.
+We are actively undertaking and promoting action to become a carbon neutral and climate resilient city – including investment in the low carbon sector.
 We all need to radically rethink how we live, work and invest in the city.
-As a city that leads on responsible production and consumption, we can develop new business models centred on sustainable consumption, reduce waste and develop a circular economy.
+As a city that leads on responsible production and consumption, we can develop new business models centred on sustainable consumption, reducing waste and developing a circular economy.

 • Committed to becoming carbon neutral and climate resilient by 2030